Every organisation is in the behaviour change business

 Talking Points

-Change Management is dead
+Change Management is Dead

 The world is changing, society is changing, technology is changing.
 Organisations' ability to successfully handle change has never been more important.
-Change Management is dead
+Change Management is Dead

 Yet so much of what know as "Change Management" hasn't changed in decades.